ProlificsPanther/DockerPanther/README.md

 Step-4: `docker exec -ti panther bash`  to run a new command  in a running command.
 Notice  the prompt has changed to name of your contained

-Step-5: Set the license file using command `export LM_LICENSE_FILE=/Apps/ProlificsContainer/prlstdwb553.07/licenses/license.dat`
+Step-5: Enter the  command

-Step-6: `Enter command> xauth add < paste MIT- MAGIC-COOKIE  that we copied before> We can verify using xauth list.
+        'xauth add < paste MIT- MAGIC-COOKIE  used previously> We can verify using xauth list.
 It will show the same cookie that we just added.`

-Step-7: `Open the Panther Editor in motif using the command>prodev_motif`
+Step-6: `Open the Panther Editor in motif using the command>prodev_motif`

-Step 8: `To Run a sample Panther client application in motif use command > prorun_motif mgmt (Name of Panther screen)`
+Step 7: `To Run a sample Panther client application in motif use command > prorun_motif mgmt (Name of Panther screen)`

 # To access the image from OpenShift